bshirani/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 - `enable` to ensure correct enabling of pair(s) and associated subscriptions.
 - `enableall` to ensure correct enabling of all pairs for an asset type and associated subscriptions.
 - `disableall` to ensure correct disabling of all pairs for an asset type and associated unsubscriptions.

-## Open a PR

-Submitting a PR is easy and all are welcome additions to the public repository.
-Submit via github.com/thrasher-corp/gocryptotrader or contact our team via slack for more information.